foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 Purpose
 =======
 1. To get familiar with ARC board and on-board peripherals
-2. To how to use ARC board and on-board peripherals
+2. To know how to use ARC board and on-board peripherals
-3. To how to debug the ARC board and on-board peripherals
+3. To know how to debug the ARC board and on-board peripherals

 Equipment
 =========